kplian/pxp/README.md

 1. Create folder for your project
 2. Inside the folder of your project clone this repository
-3. Create a empty database for your project
+3. Create a empty database for your project (This will create the pxp folder)
 4. You must create soft-links inside your project root folder to:
     * lib
     * index.php